kiwisincebirth/TRS-80-ROMS/MODEL1.4.md

 Breaking Features
 * Cassette Support has been removed, in favour of newer features

-## Cassette Support

-The following has been changed
-* CLOAD - loadig program from cassette will cause `SN Error`
-* CSAVE - saving program to cassette will cause `SN Error`
-* SYSTEM - binary file loading will cause `SN Error`, only `/nnnnn` is supported
-* PRINT #-1 - writing to cassette will silently fail, it will be skipped.
-* INPUT #-1 - reading from cassette will cause `FD Error`

-Machine language programs that use any cassette routines will fail and potentially cause a system crash.

-It is unknown how disk basic will treat these changes.

-## Free Space

-The build output has a listing of the available free space in the ROMS.

-__TBD__

 ## Build Options

 There are several `DEFINE`'s that can be set in the code (very start) to enable certain features.